SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 The mammalian gastrointestinal tract is home to a complex and dynamic community of microorganisms, termed the gut microbiome, which is essential for maintaining host health {Bäckhed, 2005 #834}.
-Among the bacterial populations that make make up the gut microbiome there are complex interactions that have an important effect on host health {Levy, 2013 #3476; Marino, 2014 #3290; Lepp, 2004 #844}.
+Among the bacterial populations that make up the gut microbiome there are complex interactions that have an important effect on host health {Levy, 2013 #3476; Marino, 2014 #3290; Lepp, 2004 #844}.
 The number of diseases that are associated with abnormalities in the